-Financial and Macroeconomic Connectedness: A Network Approach to Measurement and Monitoring, Oxford University Press, forthcoming 2014.
+Financial and Macroeconomic Connectedness: A Network Approach to Measurement and Monitoring, Oxford University Press, in press.
 With K. Yilmaz.

 Yield Curve Modeling and Forecasting.
 Princeton: Princeton University Press, 2013.
 With G. Rudebusch.
 Click here for first chapter.

 Financial Risk Measurement and Management (ed.).
 Cheltenham, U.K. and Northampton, Mass.: Edward Elgar Publishing Ltd. (International Library of Critical Writings in Economics, Volume 267), 2012.
 Click here for first chapter.

 Classics old and new.
 In the interpretive introductory chapter I selectively survey several key strands of literature on financial risk measurement and management.
 I begin by showing why there's a need for financial risk measurement and management, and then I turn to relevant aspects of return distributions and volatility fluctuations, with implicit emphasis on market risk for equities.
 I then treat market risk for bonds, focusing on the yield curve, with its nuances and special structure.
 In addition to market risk measurement and management, I also discuss aspects of measuring credit risk, operational risk, systemic risk, and underlying business-cycle risk.
 I nevertheless also stress the limits of statistical analysis, and the associated importance of respecting the unknown and the unknowable.